rohinvaidya/enpm-611-project-application/README.md

 That will output basic information about the issues to the command line.

-To see the graph of how long it takes to assign a user to an issue, run the following command:
+Analysis 1: To see the graph of how long it takes to assign a user to an issue, run the following command:

 ```
 python run.py --feature 1